What Happens Now To The Spies Next Door?: ‘The Americans’ EPs On Mindblowing Series Finale

 Staying in the spirit of the spy series, Weisberg and Fields remain tight-lipped about what those alternate endings were.

 However, what the duo did share was their insight on the Jennings’ future.
-Paige in particular has been the secret sauce of the final season, one who the Jennings attempted to shield from their working lives, but how in the end took to the cause like fish-to-water, able to knock down men twice her size to the floorboards.
+Paige in particular has been the secret sauce of the final season, one who the Jennings attempted to shield from their careers, but in the end took to the cause like fish-to-water, able to knock down men twice her size to the floorboards.
 Paige bravely decided tonight that she would not be on the lam with her parents, nor be destined to a life in the U.S.S.R.
 She steps off the train and ultimately takes refuge in Claudia’s apartment with a bottle of vodka.
 Is spy life in the cards for her?
 Does she wind up infiltrating the U.S. State Department, and watching as President Donald Trump wins the 2016 president election thanks to mother Russia?

 “Once Paige’s parents left, their identities are blown, and there’s no real way for her to carry on as a spy with her parents exposed,” says Fields, “She’d be under so much suspicion, she couldn’t carry on.”